 All you have to do is change the cell references and number of characters in the functions.

-7. Mathematical Operations to Turn General to Date in Excel
+7. Using Mathematical Operations to Change General Format to Date in Excel

 Now, you can perform a simple mathematical operation to convert the General to Date format.
 But remember, you have to do this operation without changing the actual Date values.
 So that, your actual date remains as the Text date.
 You can do addition, multiplication, division, or double negation to convert.